 Written by WAHS member Charlotte Johnson, a new edition of this interesting and informative 643-page book detailing Watertown's history from its beginnings to the present day (and containing many pictures, including many you see on this website) will be available in early February 2012, and there are only a few copies not yet reserved.
 To reserve yours, send an email to the book's author.

 The two biggest yearly community activities in which WAHS participates are Watertown’s annual “Rails to Trails” celebration the third weekend of July, with exhibits and displays in the Community Center, and the Christmas Open House in the downtown Watertown Skyway in early December, contributing material to the year-round display cabinets.
-More information in the Carver County News in November.
+More information in the Carver County News/Sun Patriot in November.

 Related Organizations Nearby